t12t/t12t.github.io/src/en/meetup.md

 ## Next meetup

-February 22nd and 23rd is the Axe-con watch party!
+Our next meetup will be on Global Accessibility Awareness Day, May 16th.
 Make sure you [sign up via our meetup group](https://www.meetup.com/t12t-Stockholm).
-You will also find more information about the whole thing there.
+You will also find more information there.

 ## Safety and inclusion